 A consensus mechanism is a method to approve the transactions in a decentralized system such as a blockchain.
 It also assists in keeping the system secure from possible vulnerabilities such as a 51% attack.

-A 51% attack is a situation where a bad actor controls more than 51% of blockchain.
+A 51% attack is when a bad actor controls more than 51% of the blockchain.
 This majority powers the fraudster to mold the protocols as per will.
 A consensus mechanism keeps the power decentralized.
 Such a degree of decentralization demands enormous computing capabilities and work to perform a 51% attack.
-In the end, a scammer is prone to lose more than they’d possibly gain.
+In the end, scammer is prone to lose more than they’d possibly gain.

-There are plenty of consensus methods like proof-of-work, proof-of-stake, proof-of-capacity, proof-of-activity.
+There are plenty of consensus methods like proof-of-work, proof-of-stake, proof-of-capacity, and proof-of-activity.

 Depending on the type of consensus mechanism, crypto coins may require mining or otherwise.